Book a Consultation Students Corner

 Most German providers book your child into a US partner agency program.
 That's cheaper because responsibility is delegated — and more expensive when things go wrong and no one on the ground knows the child.

-SIDO has its own team in Vero Beach.
+In the Florida program (F1), SIDO has its own team in Vero Beach.
 If your daughter is homesick, someone is in her living room within 20 minutes.
 If the host family doesn't fit, we move the child within 48 hours to a family we know.
 That's the premium — and for most parents we speak to, the actual reason to work with us.

 What happens if my child drops out of the program?